-While the future balance between supply and demand is unclear, cost cutting and cost management are primary objectives for companies as they struggle to meet shareholder expectations and company profitability standards.
-These are three cost management initiatives that can be achieved by working collaboratively with a third party logistics provider (3PL) that has oilfield logistics expertise:
+While the future balance between supply and demand is unclear, cost cutting and cost management are primary objectives for oil and gas companies as they struggle to meet shareholder expectations and company profitability standards.
+These are three cost management initiatives that can be achieved by working collaboratively with a third-party logistics provider (3PL) that has oilfield logistics expertise:

 - Analyze Internal Processes.How does your business currently handle supply chain processes?
 Are there areas of inefficiency?
 Are you wasting spend in unnecessary places?
 Answering these types of questions can give you valuable insight into ways in which you could improve your oil and gas supply chain from a cost management perspective.
 An excellent way to help you evaluate your current processes, find areas for cost optimization, and implement changes is to utilize an experienced supply chain consultant.
 As experts in making supply chains better, supply chain consultants can be a valuable addition to your cost savings plan.

 - Use a Transportation Management System (TMS).A TMS is a technology platform designed to streamline the shipping process by allowing shippers to automate the processes they have in place and receive valuable insights to save time and reduce spend on future shipments.
 A robust TMS enables oil and gas companies to capture and correct cost gaps in a repeatable and executable process, identify negative trends in current spending practices, and generate daily tactical savings opportunities.
 A robust TMS gives you in-depth insights and reporting capabilities, storing all supply chain data in one location and generating custom reports for analyzing metrics like the discrepancies between rates and final invoices.

 The enhanced visibility from a TMS can also create efficiencies and drive accurate savings through consolidations, backhaul utilization, and lane modeling, all of which can potentially reduce miles and emissions.